Research

 Job Search and Contact Networks, April 2002

-For more details/ further information about my past or ongoing research, including placement in my wider research context/ projects/ plans, links to presentation slides etc., please see my Detailed Research Statement.
-For publications/ dissertations in other scientific fields/ disciplines than Economics, please see the corresponding section of my Curriculum Vitae page; for works targeting a wider (both academic and sometimes non-academic) audience, please see my Essays page and/or my Media-Coverage page; you can also consult the list of courses followed during my graduate programs at the Tinbergen Institute, inter alia with (no longer updated) links to their instructors’ webpages (for external, specialized summer schools/ workshops, see the corresponding section in my extended CV).
+For more details and further information about my past or ongoing research, including placement in my wider research context/ projects/ plans, links to presentation slides etc., please see my detailed research statement.
+For publications/ dissertations in other scientific fields/ disciplines than Economics, please see the corresponding section of my Curriculum Vitae page; for works targeting a wider (both academic and sometimes non-academic) audience, please see my Essays page and/or my Media-Coverage page; you can also consult the list of courses followed during my graduate programs at the Tinbergen Institute, inter alia with (no longer updated) links to their instructors’ webpages (for external, specialized summer schools/ workshops, see the corresponding section in my extended CV in PDF).
 Last but not least, you should also read about my (mostly research-based) teaching activities.

 NB.
-Annoying to occasionally find new studies—including newly published articles—citing very old/ outdated drafts of my research papers, even in the cases where there are newer/ *published* versions by now.
+Annoying to occasionally find new studies—including newly published articles—citing very old/ outdated drafts of my research papers, even in cases where there are newer or even *published* versions by now.
 I do see it a professional obligation to search for a particular work’s latest version before citing it (or, alternatively, to have valid, well argued, reasons to refer to older drafts).
 Feel free to contact me if in doubt.